Iowa Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-Iowa’s wiretapping and electronic surveillance laws are found in Chapter 808B of the Iowa Code.
-The key statute is:
+Iowa's wiretapping and electronic surveillance laws are found in Chapter 808B of the Iowa Code.
+Two statutes form the core of Iowa's recording law framework:

-- Iowa Code § 808B.2 – Prohibits willful interception, disclosure, or use of wire, oral, or electronic communications without authorization
+- Iowa Code 808B.2 prohibits the willful interception, disclosure, or use of wire, oral, or electronic communications without authorization.
+Violations are a Class D felony.

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like Iowa, only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

-In contrast, two-party (or all-party) consent states like neighboring Illinois require everyone in the conversation to agree to be recorded.
+In contrast, two-party (or all-party) consent states like neighboring Illinois require everyone in the conversation to agree before recording begins.

 Recording Phone Calls in Iowa